Synched or Synced: Correct Spelling, Meaning And Usage

 Always stay consistent.
 Do not mix synched and synced in the same document.

-Common Mistakes with Synched / Synced
+Common Mistakes with Synced or Synched

 Many writers make simple but avoidable mistakes.